Pradyumn-Patil/Document-verification-deployed-on-AWS-/README.md

 A curated list of resources for Document Understanding (DU) topic related to Intelligent Document Processing (IDP), which is relative to Robotic Process Automation (RPA) from unstructured data, especially form Visually Rich Documents (VRDs).

-**Note 1: bolded positions are more important then others.**

-**Note 2: due to the novelty of the field, this list is under construction - contributions are welcome (thank you in advance!).** Please remember to use following convention:
 * [Title of a publication / dataset / resource title](https://arxiv.org), \[[code/data/Website](https://github.com/example/test) ![](https://img.shields.io/github/stars/example/test.svg?style=social)\]
   <details>
   <summary> List of authors <em>Conference/Journal name</em> Year </summary>